 Step 9: Pre Departure

-By this session you should have received your offer from you host university, if you have not please contact your Exchange Coordinator.
+Before you complete this should have received your offer from your host university.
+If you have not, please contact your La Trobe overseas program staff.

 You must submit the following mandatory forms at least 28 days before your departure from Australia.